-In this blog, we’ll discuss why building your brand should be seen as investment.
+In this blog, we’ll discuss why building your brand should be seen as an investment.
 In the next installation in our series, we examine how to create brand credibility by living out the same values your business partners are looking for in their job-seekers and recruits:

 By following through on your company values you will then be able to reap the many benefits of solid brand credibility.

 Why Brand Credibility for Staffing and Recruiting is so Important

 If your staffing or recruiting agency isn’t building brand credibility that projects the same qualities you’re committed to nurturing in your clients and in your talent, you are missing out.

 Brand credibility – especially for staffing and recruiting agencies – is the best way to turn potential clients into actual clients.
 What’s even better, companies that go all-in on their brand strategy are best positioned to realize the rewards of a fully credible brand for the long term.

 Broken brand credibility for a company could be ruinous.
 At Parqa, we like to compare it to attending a client meeting in sweatpants and a sweatshirt.
 Not only can bad branding repel valuable leads, but in the highly competitive market of staffing and recruiting, where so many other agencies are constantly jostling for a leg-up, an inconsistent brand could relegate your business to obscurity in short order.

 Not to mention, the damage caused by an inconsistent brand message can have lasting effects that are very difficult to overcome.

 Inconsistent branding might not be something that is clear right away – but sometimes, it’s plain and simple.
 Here are a few ways you can diagnose whether your staffing or recruiting firm is suffering from an inconsistent brand.